-We will evaluate the effectiveness of RSS based DE-CODE in the following three categories: (1) performance evaluation in terms of the detection rate of co-moving transmitters and the corresponding false positive rate; (2) sensitivity study under different packet sampling rates and various correlation coefficient thresholds; and (3) generality investigation across different correlation methods and wireless networks.
+We will evaluate the effectiveness of RSS-based DECODE in the following three categories: 1) performance evaluation in terms of the detection rate of comoving transmitters and the corresponding false positive rate, 2) sensitivity study under different packet sampling rates and various correlation coefficient thresholds, and 3) generality investigation across different correlation methods and wireless networks.
 Finally, we will study the effects of mobility detection on the performance of DECODE.

-4.3 Effectiveness of DECODE's RSSI based detector
+4.3 Effectiveness of DECODE's RSSI-Based Detector

-To evaluate the performance of DECODE, we first examine the detection rate and the false positive rate of determining the co-mobile transmitters.
-Figure 6 depicts the detection rate and the false positive rate as a function of time with respect to each receiver for the IEEE 802.11 network for both Slow Mobility as well as Walking-Speed Mobility experiments.
+To evaluate the performance of DECODE, we first examine the detection rate and the false positive rate of determining the comobile transmitters.
+Fig. 6 depicts the detection rate and the false positive rate as a function of time with respect to each receiver for the IEEE 802.11 network for both Slow Mobility as well as Walking Speed Mobility experiments.

-We compute the correlation coefficient for the samples accumulated over the last $T_s$ seconds and if the computed correlation coefficient is larger than 0.6, the pair of transmitters are declared to be co-mobile.
-Otherwise, this pair of transmitters are declared to be not moving together.
+We compute the correlation coefficient for the samples accumulated over the last T_s seconds and if the computed correlation coefficient is larger than 0.6, the pairs of transmitters are declared to be comobile.
+Otherwise, these pairs of transmitters are declared to be not moving together.
 A detailed discussion of the choice of the threshold is presented in Section 4.4.
-In our 20 minutes of mobile trace, we repeat the above procedure for all the generated data subsets of duration $T_s$ seconds.
-We then estimate detection rate as the percentage of times DECODE correctly reports co-mobility when the pair of transmitters are indeed moving together and False positive rate as the percentage of times DECODE incorrectly reports co-mobility when the transmitters are not moving together.
+In our 20 minutes of mobile trace, we repeat the above procedure for all the generated data subsets of duration T_s seconds.
+We then estimate detection rate as the percentage of times DECODE correctly reports comobility when the pairs of transmitters are indeed moving together and False positive rate as the percentage of times DECODE incorrectly reports comobility when the transmitters are not moving together.

-Figure 6 shows that in both the Walking-Speed Mobility and Slow Mobility experiments, DECODE is able to detect all co-moving and non-co-moving pairs over all the data subsets accurately.
-We can also see that, increasing the observation time $T_s$ improves the comobility detection rate while reducing the likelihood of observing spurious matches.
+Fig. 6 shows that in both the Walking Speed Mobility and Slow Mobility experiments, DECODE is able to detect all comoving and noncomoving pairs over all the data subsets accurately.
+We can also see that increasing the observation time T_s improves the comobility detection rate while reducing the likelihood of observing spurious matches.

 We found that the mobility speed also has an impact on the time required to achieve high detection rate and low false positive rate.
-In the Walking-Speed Mobility experiment, it takes about 130 seconds to detect all co-moving data subsets.
+In the Walking Speed Mobility experiment, it takes about 130 seconds to detect all comoving data subsets.
 Whereas it takes around 370 seconds to achieve the same in the Slow Mobility experiment.
-This suggests that, with higher speed, more shadow fading effects can be observed within a shorter duration, leading to improved detection performance.
+This suggests that with higher speed, more shadow fading effects can be observed within a shorter duration, leading to improved detection performance.

 The results of the Slow Mobility experiment represent detection performance of DECODE under challenging conditions.
-For the rest of this section, we provide analysis by using the Walking-Speed Mobility experiment since it represents more typical scenarios for devices carried by humans.
+For the rest of this section, we provide analysis by using the Walking Speed Mobility experiment since it represents more typical scenarios for devices carried by humans.